Should I Serve Coffee in My Bakery? A Decision Framework

 Payback2.5 months7 months

-Recommendation: Drip may be sufficient; espresso worthwhile if space allows.
+Drip may be sufficient for a small bakery; espresso is worthwhile if space allows.

 Coffee customers (50%)505050